Data Enrichment

 6. The OnUpdate routine specifies that when a change occurs to data within the bucket, the routine get_numip_first_3_octets is run on each document that contains ip_start and ip_end.
 A new document is created whose data and metadata are based on those of the document on which get_numip_first_3_octets is run; but with the addition of ip_num_start and ip_num_end data-fields, which contain the numeric values returned by get_numip_first_3_octets.
 The get_numip_first_3_octets routine splits the IP address, converts each fragment to a numeral, and adds the numerals together, to form a single value; which it returns.

-7. From the Eventing screen, click the case_2_enrich_ips function to select it, then click Deploy.
+7. From the Eventing screen, click the case_2_enrich_ips function to select it, then click btn:*Deploy].

 enrichcase2 03a deploy

 8. The Eventing function is deployed and starts running within a few seconds.
-From this point, the defined Function is executed on all existing documents and will also more importantly it will also run on subsequent mutations.
-Unlike our fist example the documents that are the source of the mutations will be updated.
+From this point, the defined Function is executed on all existing documents and will also, more importantly, run on subsequent mutations.
+Unlike our first example, the documents that are the source of the mutations will be updated.

 9. To check results (which were updated in real time) by the deployed Eventing Function: